-The investment gains or losses on your after-tax contributions are subject to the same tax treatment as your before-tax contributions, company matching contributions and investment gains or losses on those contributions.
-For example, investment gains on after-tax contributions are tax-exempt while they remain in the Plan, and taxed when distributed to you.
+The investment gains or losses on your after-tax contributions are subject to the same tax treatment as your before-tax contributions and investment gains or losses on those contributions.
+For example, investment gains are tax-exempt while they remain in the Plan, and taxed when distributed to you.